Rodeo action in The Natural State

 From high school to amateur to pro rodeo events, wranglers, ropers

-and rodeo fans have plenty of thrills and spills events from which to
+and rodeo fans will find plenty of thrills and spills events on the schedule from which to

 Springdale's foremost event for70 years, the annual Rodeo of the Ozarks,